Big Sean: Personal life

 Big Sean dated his high school sweetheart, Ashley Marie, whom he met when he was sixteen and started dating at nineteen until their break-up in early 2013.
 He subsequently began dating actress Naya Rivera, whom he first met on Twitter; their relationship became public in April 2013.
 Sean and Rivera were engaged from October 2013 to April 2014.
 He dated singer Ariana Grande from October 2014 to April 2015.

-Big Sean has been in a relationship with singer Jhené Aiko since 2016.
+Big Sean was in a relationship with singer Jhené Aiko from 2016 to 2025.
 In his 2020 song "Deep Reverence", he revealed that Aiko had previously experienced a miscarriage.
 Their son was born on November 8, 2022.

 On November 28, 2017, Big Sean purchased an 11,000 square foot home, with 7 bedrooms and 8 bathrooms home in Beverly Hills.
 The house was previously owned by Guns N' Roses guitarist Slash.
 Originally listed at $11 million, Big Sean acquired it for $8.7 million.

 Big Sean has struggled with depression, canceling a tour in 2018.
 He credits therapy, a healthy lifestyle, exercise and taking a break from touring to refocus on his music as instrumental in his recovery.